altera-fpga/agilex5e-nios-ed/niosv_g/niosv_g_ocm_mem_test/sources/README.md

 1. Directory structure
 2. Using existing files (sof and elf) to run on hardware
 3. Building the design from scratch

     a.
 Required directory structure

     b.
 Use of build_sof.py to compile the design

     c.
 Steps to create the bsp and build software sources

     d.
 Hardware Validation

 4. Running simulation

 ### 1. Directory Structure:

-The directory structure is explained below:
+The directory structure of this top-level project folder is explained below:

-- hw- necessary hardware files (.qpf, .qsf, .sv, .v, .ip) of the design
+- hw - necessary hardware files (.qpf, .qsf, .sv, .v, .ip) of the design

-- sw- This folder contains software application files
+- sw - This folder contains software application files

-- scripts- This folder consists of scripts to build the design
+- scripts - This folder consists of scripts to build the design

 ### 2. Using existing files to run the design on hardware

 - The sof and elf files required to run the design can be found in "ready_to_test" folder

 - Refer the Hardware validation section (3.d) for the steps

 ### 3. Building the design from scratch